marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/GCP.md

 Identifying a region or zone

 Each region in Compute Engine contains a number of zones.
 Each zone name contains two parts that describe each zone in detail.
-The first part of the zone name is the **region** and the second part of the name describes the **zone** in the region:
+The first part of the zone name is the **region** and the second part of the name describes the **zone** in the region.

 Region